burhankhaja/uniswapV2_solc_0.8.0/README.md

   - removed duplicate interface declarations to avoid inheritance conflicts
   - Adding *override* identifier to overriding functions, *not required in older versions*
   - changed type conversion of uint(-1) to type(uint256).max, *though you could also change it to uint(int(-1))*
-  - **i don't guarentee i have only changed these components, may be i have forgotten to mention so it is your responsibility to use it on your risk**
+  - **i don't guarentee i have only changed these components, may be i have forgotten to mention so I take no responsibility**

 ## FOLLOW ME ON X
 [**`@burhan_khaja`**](https://twitter.com/burhan_khaja)